genotoul-bioinfo/Binette/README.md

 - It is not limited in the number of input bin sets.
 - It selects the best bins in a more accurate and elegant manner.

-# Licence

-This program is released as an open source software under the terms of [MIT License](https://raw.githubusercontent.com/GITHUB_USERNAME/bin_refinement/master/LICENSE).

 # Installing

-You can install bin_refinement directly from the source code or build and run it from within Docker container.
+You can install binette directly from the source code or build and run it from within Docker container.

 ## Installing from a conda environnement